Putting a little personality into a scrap of pine

-The air in the studio today smells like ozone and heavy industrial grease; it is the scent of pure potential. ...
+The air in the studio smells like ozone and charred oak; it is the scent of potential energy waiting to ...

 Using what the land provides to mark a border